arman-aminian/scrapy-crawler/README.md

 # scrapy-crawler
-A Scrapy crawler for https://www.tgju.org
+A Scrapy crawler for https://www.tgju.org <br>
 Records will be stored using mongodb<br>
 Records are updated daily<br>
 ## Customization